Child enticement, also sometimes referred to as solicitation of a minor, is an offense involving a person under age 18.

 Is Child Enticement a Federal or State Crime?

-Enticement of a child through the use of an electronic device can be prosecuted at both the state and federal levels.
-This is because that while enticing a minor with the intention of engaging in sexual relations is what triggers the state to prosecute, it’s the use of the federal mail system, including any facility or means of interstate or foreign commerce (such as the internet) that is a crime against the federal government.
+Enticement of a child through the use of an electronic device may be prosecuted at both the state and federal levels.
+This is because that while enticing a minor with the intention of engaging in sexual relations is what triggers the state to prosecute, it’s the use of the federal mail system, including any facility or means of interstate or foreign commerce (such as the internet) that is a crime under federal law.

 The use of electronic devices to knowingly entice any person under 18 years of age to engage in sexual activity or attempting to do so is a federal crime.
-These electronic devices can include:
+Electronic devices may include:

 - Cell phones